shota-horiguchi/website/_news/en/announcement_6.md

 lang: en
 ---

-Awarded "Itakura Prize Innovative Young Researcher Award" from The Acoustical Society of Japan.
+Awarded "<a href="https://acoustics.jp/awards/itakura/">Itakura Prize Innovative Young Researcher Award</a>" from The Acoustical Society of Japan.